Jungle bush quail: Distribution and habitat

 The jungle bush quail is native to the Indian subcontinent, where it is found throughout peninsular India north to Gujarat, Odisha, and the Kashmir foothills, along with Sri Lanka.
 It has also been reported from Nepal, but has not been recorded there since the 19th century.
 It was introduced to Réunion around 1850 and to Mauritius around 1860, but the species is now locally extinct on the latter island.

 It inhabits dry areas with shrubby or rocky cover, in habitats ranging from thin grasslands to dense deciduous forests.
 It is found at elevations up to 1200 m, but at elevations up to 1500 m in the Western Ghats and southern India.
 It is generally non-migratory, but is possibly a migrant in Nepal.

 Behaviour and ecology

 The jungle bush quail is typically seen in groups of 6–25 birds (called coveys) while dust bathing on tracks or foraging in grassland.
 Coveys walk along well-trodden paths to drink in the morning and evening, and create tunnel-like tracks through tall grass while doing so.
 The species prefers to walk or run away from potential danger, and will only fly away as a last resort.
 When alarmed, coveys will sit at the base of a bush before flying explosively into different directions.
-After a short time, they will start running and regroup by gathering towards each others' calls.
+After a short time, they will start running and regroup by gathering towards each other's calls.
 Roosting occurs on the ground.